martexcoinnet/mxt20tokencreator/README.md

-## TokenFactory
+## Memecoin Creator
-Issuing your own cryptocurrency token on the Ethereum,Binance and all EVM Blockchain with One-Click.
+Issuing your own memecoin token on the Ethereum,Binance and all EVM Blockchain with One-Click.
 Support Mintable,Pausable,Capped,Burnable,USDT and multi Function ERC20 Tokens,BEP20 token.Create Token,Generate Token Defi DAPP MultiSender

 Support All the Ethereum EVM-compatible blockchains: